How To Reuse the Water From the Air Conditioner

 The water that’s expelled by the air conditioner isn’t suitable for consumption by humans or pets, as it may contain impurities from the air.
 Especially if you smoke at home, there are many insects, or there’s a lot of pollen.
 However, given the need to protect this vital resource, it can still be put to good use.

 Reusing water has benefits for the environment and also for your household economy.
 Before using it, it is important to analyze its condition.
 Generally, it is clean water.
 However, if your machine broke down or there are circumstances of contamination, it may come out a little cloudy.

-An air conditioning machine produces between 4 cups and 1.3 gallons per hour, depending on the humidity conditions of the environment.
+An air conditioning machine produces between 4 cups and 1/3 of a gallon per hour, depending on the humidity conditions of the environment.
 This means that you could collect up to 2 gallons of water per day.

 Watering the plants

 At the University of Magdalena in Santa Marta, Colombia, research was conducted to determine the potential use of water from air conditioning systems.
 The findings determined that, according to international standards, the physical and chemical characteristics were suitable for reuse, although it wasn’t potable.